A GUIDE FOR PHOTOGRAPHERS

 National Wildlife Federation, P.O.
 Box 1583, Merrifield VA 22116-1583

-National Wildlife® is an award-winning, bimonthly magazine known for high-quality photography and articles covering a broad range of issues related to wildlife and habitat conservation worldwide.
+National Wildlife® is an award-winning, quarterly magazine known for high-quality photography and compelling articles covering a broad range of issues related to wildlife and habitat conservation.
 It is published by the National Wildlife Federation, one of the oldest and largest non-profit, conservation and education organizations in the United States.
-Circulation ranges between 400,000 and 450,000.
+Average circulation per issue is more than 480,000.

 We appreciate and value the time, effort and skill necessary to obtain high-quality wildlife photographs in the field.
 We are also concerned by the use of wildlife photographs obtained at commercial game farms where captive animals are placed in ‘natural’ settings and enticed to ‘pose’ for photographs.
 While expedient and often compelling, such photographs devalue the work of photographers who take the time to obtain images of truly wild animals in the wild.
 Those are the images we wish to publish and celebrate.

 Upon submitting a photograph, photographers must therefore disclose: